France's Altran Tech says it was hit by cyber attack

-(Reuters) - French engineering consulting firm Altran Technologies was the target of a cyber attack last Thursday that hit operations in some European countries, it said.
+Jan 28 (Reuters) - French engineering consulting firm Altran Technologies was the target of a cyber attack on Thursday that hit operations in some European countries, it said.

 Altran said on Monday it had shut down its IT network and applications and a recovery plan was under way.

-According to an investigation it conducted together with third-party technical and forensic experts, no data was stolen and Altran’s clients were not affected by the incident, the company said.

-Britain’s National Cyber Security Centre announced on Friday it was investigating a large-scale Domain Name System (DNS) hijacking campaign that hit government and commercial organizations worldwide.
+Britain’s National Cyber Security Centre announced on Friday it was investigating a large-scale Domain Name System (DNS) hijacking campaign that hit government and commercial organisations worldwide.
+(Reporting by Zuzanna Szymanska; Editing by Nick Macfie)